logto-io/docs/docs/docs/recipes/customize-sie/README.md

 Logto covers the tedious part, so you can have fun with customization to define the unique experience for your users.

-In Admin Console, click the "Sign-in Experience" tab on the left, and you'll see a two-column page.
+In Admin Console, click the "Sign-in experience" tab on the left, and you'll see a two-column page.

 The left column is the customization section with three tabs: **Branding**, **Sign-in and sign-up**, **Content**, and **Password policy**.